 Cover art photo of Earth edited by Christopher Willits with consultation from Alingo Loh and Scott Hansen.
 Public domain photo credit: NASA.

-Artist, musician, guitarist.
-One of the most diverse and prolific catalogs in contemporary ambient music, including
+Artist, guitarist, producer.
+One of the most diverse and prolific catalogs in ambient music, including collaborations with

-collaborations with Ryuichi Sakamoto, and Tycho.
+Ryuichi Sakamoto, and Tycho.
 “I believe that music and art can catalyze inner change, and those changes within ourselves can influence changes in the world”.
-Also the director / co-founder of Envelop, uniting people through immersive listening envelop.us...more
+Also the director / co-founder of Envelop, uniting people through immersive listening experiences envelop.us...more